-As to the patriotism of Minnesotans’, thank you for the love of this place that would make men choose to lay down their lives and fortunes for the sake of defending the most vulnerable Americans.
-Thank you that our state was the first to lend a hand to the black freedom!
-Jesus will you temper our patriotism or humanistic idealism with honesty and forbearance?
+As to the patriotism of Minnesotans’, thank You for the love of this place that would make men choose to lay down their lives and fortunes for the sake of defending the most vulnerable Americans.
+Thank You that our state was the first to lend a hand to the black freedom!
+Jesus will You temper our patriotism and idealism with honesty and forbearance?
 Will You take our love of state and country, and place it in proper perspective with the love of Your kingdom?
-Will you clear the channels starting in this generation of the extremes of statism, or the nihilism manifesting as ambiguity towards human suffering?
+Will You clear the channels starting in this generation of the extremes of patriotism, or the nihilism manifesting as ambiguity towards human suffering?

-Will you bring Your wisdom to our heritage?
+Will You bring Your wisdom to our heritage?
 Protect my house and this present generation from harsh judgments of our forbearers!
 We are often in the same boat as they!
-We hate to see and hear of the suffering in Muslim nations: Egypt, Libya, Iran, Iraq, etc., but does this mean we should engage in war here or abroad to correct what we perceive as injustices?
-Will we raise the status of Your daughters’ behind the burqa by slaying their men, or praying for their men?
-How do we intersect with the sects of Islam that have openly bound themselves to conquest?
+We hate to see and hear of the suffering in Muslim nations: Egypt, Libya, Iran, Iraq, etc., but does this mean we should engage in war to correct what we perceive as injustices?
+Will we raise the status of your daughters’ behind the burqa by slaying their men, or praying for their men?

 There is a difference between self-defense and aggression; will You show this boundary to us?
 Even under interrogation by Pontius Pilate, You often chose to stand firmly and silently.
 Jesus, bring Your marvelous wisdom to this state of Minnesota!
 We need You to guide us, and guide our zealousness into paths that bring Your dominion of grace, safety and truth!